 About these

-A day or so ago we had a childless afternoon in our house, hence I returned home to an unusually quiet home on an unusually frigid day.
+A day or so ago we had a childless afternoon in our house.
+Hence I returned home to an unusually quiet home on an unusually frigid day.
+I had just made some of our homemade apple butter from apples stored in the fridge, and I wanted to put it to good use.

-The outside temperature never made it above 15 degrees below zero throughout the day and so I decided to use the magical heat of an oven ready to bake.
+The outside temperature never exceeded 15 degrees below zero throughout the day, so I decided to use the magical heat of an oven ready to bake.

-The kitchen began the transformation to a warm and cozy haven and this is how a new recipe came into the world.
+The kitchen began the transformation to a warm and cozy haven; this is how a new recipe came into the world.
+Along with our no bake cherry cheese cake bars and homemade raised donuts, this is one of our favorite desserts.

 Ingredients for this Oat Bars Recipe